 The vision undergirding the OSR is that students will contribute in meaningful ways to academic and non-academic communities in south central Indiana and beyond.
 Students must be the principal investigators or play an important equivalent role, and research projects may be conducted in tandem with current coursework or as an independent study.

-This past year, the Office of Student Research funded 12 research projects: two in business, one in education, three in liberal arts, one in nursing, and five in science.
-These projects were featured in a poster session at the Student Research Exhibition on April 22, 2014 from 2:30-4 p.m. in the Student Commons of the Columbus Learning Center.
-More than 100 faculty, staff, students, and community members were in attendance, making the event (and the program) very successful.
+This past year, the Office of Student Research funded 11 research projects: two in business, one in education, two in liberal arts, one in nursing, and five in science.
+These projects were featured in a poster session at the Student Research Exhibition on April 21, 2015 from 2:30-4 p.m. in the Columbus Learning Center.
+More than 100 faculty, staff, students, and community members were in attendance, making the event a very successful showcase of a successful program.